mihaiciobotaru/Electron/Readme.md

 ## Description

 The project aimed to be accomplished is called ”Electron”.
 This project consists of a graphical interface that gives the client the possibility to create, modify, save and load electronical circuits.
 Also the application has a theme and language menu and a hidden snake game.
+I have learned about SFML with the help of this project.

 ## Technologies used